xcjs/minecraft-server-init/README.md

 allows the init system to make start/stop/restarts/status calls while allowing the server to start under a service account along with the physical server.

+## Dependencies

+This service depends on:

+* Node.js
+* NPM
+* The Node.js port of jsawk

+For Ubuntu, these dependencies can be installed with:

+	sudo apt-get install nodejs nodejs-legacy npm
+	sudo npm install -g jsawk

 ## Installation

 The script requires a service account: